What is Human Trafficking (HT)?

 It may come as a surprise to learn that the National Center for Missing and Exploited Children estimates that well over one hundred thousand children are trafficked yearly in America.[i]
 While many of these young victims are runaways or kids who’ve been abandoned, others are from what would be considered “good” families and have been lured or coerced into human trafficking by clever predators.
 “These predators are particularly adept at reading children, and knowing what their vulnerabilities are,” says FBI Deputy Assistant Director Chip Burrus, founder of Innocence Lost, a project addressing child- and teen-sex trafficking.[ii]

-- There are 27 million slaves in the world today.[i]
-More slaves than during the trans-Atlantic slave trade.
+Authorities estimate that there are 27 million slaves in the world today.[i]

 - Human trafficking is tied with arms dealing as the second largest criminal enterprise and is the fastest growing.[ii]

 - About 80 percent of all trafficked individuals are female, about 50 percent are children.[iii]

 - 70 percent of those female victims are trafficked for sexual exploitation.[iv]

 - Between 244,000 and 325,000 American youth are considered at risk for sexual exploitation, and an estimated 199,000 incidents of sexual exploitation of minors occur each year in the United States. [v] The above figures, however, are limited estimates of youth at risk for human trafficking and do not take into consideration adult U.S. citizens trafficked for sex or American children and adults trafficked for labor.[vi]

 - Each year an estimated $150 billion is generated by victims of human trafficking, $99 billion in sex trafficking and $51 billion in other forms of trafficking.[vii]